bugbiteme/hello-spring/README.md

 `{"greeting":"Hello World!"}`

-### Create an OpenShift Pipeline
+### Here is where we actually create an OpenShift pipeline

 OpenShift Pipelines enable creating deployment pipelines using the Jenkinsfile format.

 OpenShift automates deployments using deployment triggers that react to changes to the container image or configuration.
-Since you want to control the deployments instead from the pipeline, you should remove the "hello" app deploy triggers so that building a new "hello" container image won’t automatically result in a new deployment.
+Since you want to control the deployments just from the pipeline (and not configuration changes), remove the "hello" application deploy triggers so that building a new "hello" container image won’t automatically result in a new deployment.
 This will allow the pipeline to decide when a deployment should occur.

 Remove the hello deployment triggers: